 Welcome to your reviewer and NCLEX practice quiz guide about therapeutic communication techniques in nursing!
-In this nursing test bank, test your knowledge and understanding of therapeutic communication.
-This quiz aims to help student nurses on how to answer therapeutic communication questions in the NCLEX.
+This nursing test bank tests your knowledge and understanding of therapeutic communication.
+This quiz aims to help student nurses how to answer therapeutic communication questions in the NCLEX.

 Therapeutic Communication Techniques in Nursing Practice Quiz